nowatermelon/skyrim/README.md

    - Set the game language to English.

      *Note: This step is required for all players (Chinese translations are implemented via mods).*
-   - Upon first launch, Skyrim AE will auto-download the DLCs.
-Stay on this screen until finished, exit only after it's done.
+   - Upon first launch, the game will auto-download the DLCs.
+If not, register an account with Bethesda and then restart the game.
+Do not leave the screen until the download is complete.

      *Note: If you encounter an issue where Wabbajack cannot download the base game or DLCs, delete the game folder and redo this step, or try verifying game file integrity.*